-The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE NOTES 1.
-Date of announcement (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Matthew Lovell, Clerk to Middleton and Smerrill Parish Council Christmas Cottage, Church Street, Youlgrave DE45 1WL 01629 636151 parishclerk@middletonbyyoulgrave.org.uk (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Monday 4 June 2018 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Friday 13 July 2018 (d) The inspection period between (c) 3.
-Local government electors and their representatives also have: • The opportunity to question the appointed auditor about the accounting records; and and (d) must be 30 working days inclusive and must include the first 10 working days of July.
-The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+The Accounts and Audit Regulations 2015 (St 2015/234) NOTICE NOTES 1.
+Date of announcement (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Matthew Lovell, Clerk to Middleton and Smerrill Parish Council Christmas Cottage, Church Street, Youlgrave DE45 1WL 01629 636151 parishclerk@middletonbyyoulgrave.org.uk (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Thursday 30 July 2020 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Thursday 10 th September 2020 (d) The inspection period between (c) 3.
+Local government electors and their representatives also have: and (d) must be 30 working days inclusive and must include the first 10 working days of July except in a Covid The opportunity to question the appointed auditor about the accounting records; and Year The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
 The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 1 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) 5.
-This announcement is made by (e) Matthew Lovell Clerk & RFO (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+This announcement is made by (e) Matthew Lovell Clerk & RFO (e) Insert name and position of person placing the notice - this person must be